Tzeryushi/Dispelling-Bee/README.md

 ## Assets:
 - RPG Battle screen-esque system
 - This is time-based, not turn-based.
-- Interactable overworld as mechanism for entering battles
 - Enemies (function as “levels” in essence), at least 3
 - These enemies should vary in word complexity
 - Time permitting, unique elements, such as obscuring the words, can be added